anandbaheti/-100CODESOFRTL/README.md

 This repository contains all the RTL designs i have implemented in Xilinx VIVADO.

-CODE 1 : DESIGN A HALF ADDER IN STRUCTURAL MODELLING.
+CODE 1 : DESIGN A HALF ADDER IN BEHAVIORAL MODELLING.